 - contribute to understanding the digital participation of seniors, the nature of fake news, and identifying the best European practices in adult education

 - engage with the relevant European stakeholders, devise a sustainability plan for the future of DIGITOL and participate in the dissemination of the project results.

 The DIGITOL consortium covers 6 European countries, namely: Belgium, Bulgaria, Estonia, Germany, Greece, Italy, and Romania, and relies on the specific expertise of each organisation.

-- CCB (Italy), Pro Arbeit (Germany), 50+ Hellas (Greece), and Znanie (Romania) will pilot the Digital Social Academy, recruit participants and organise the trainings at local level.
+- CCB (Italy), Pro Arbeit (Germany), 50+ Hellas (Greece), and Znanie (Bulgaria) will pilot the Digital Social Academy, recruit participants and organise the trainings at local level.

 - Tree (Estonia) will be in charge of the digital communication and dissemination activities.

 - AGE (Belgium) will lead the upscaling and sustainability of the project outputs.

 Among the DIGITOL partners, we are pleased to count on 50+Hellas, a Greek member of AGE, who has a long-standing experience in running European and national projects to develop the digital literacy of older adults.

 - Website: https://digitol.eu/